stevegt/grokker/README.md

 by timestamping individual document chunks and prioritizing more recent edits.)

-In practice, as of this writing I either hit '<leader>g' to highlight and use the current paragraph as the GPT query, or I use '<Shift-V>' to highlight several paragraphs for more context, and then run `:'<,'>!grok qi`.
+In practice, as of this writing I either hit `<leader>g` to highlight and use the current paragraph as the GPT query, or I use `<Shift-V>` to highlight several paragraphs for more context, and then run `:'<,'>!grok qi`.
 Works.